 HTTP origins that are allowed in CORS requests.

-indicates unrestricted cross-origin sharing and
+A value of Nothing indicates unrestricted cross-origin sharing and

-as value for the Access-Control-Allow-Origin
+results in * as value for the Access-Control-Allow-Origin HTTP

-, credentials cannot be sent with the request.
+response header.
+Note if you send *, credentials cannot be sent with the request.

-is a tuple that consists of a list of
+A value other than Nothing is a tuple that consists of a list of

 origins and a Boolean flag that indicates if credentials are used